Kiyogitpy/Dota2-Minesweeper-AI/README.md

 3. Clicked on a mine or freezing when a level is not finished

-    If the program runs normally most of the time, it’s likely that a cell number was not accurately recognized.
-Maybe try again.
+    If the program runs normally most of the time, it's likely that a cell number was not accurately recognized.
+Consider press `t` to turn off turbo mode, or just try a few more times.

 4. Cleared all level, but the score wasn't enough.